 After all, it is a solid line and it leads to a complicated and positional struggle, so why not?
 Curiously enough, the actual World Champion Magnus Carlsen has used it in just two games in two different Olympiads, with a perfect score, against Vallejo (2697) in 2011 and Wojtaszek (2735) last year in Tromso.

 At a lower level, the variation is still a frequent guest, and it’s usually an unpleasant choice to meet.
-The reason is that the vast majority of the Sicilian players dedicate a lot of time learning the main lines.
-However, they don’t pay much of a deep attention into the sidelines and are left with some general knowledge.
+The reason is that the vast majority of the Sicilian players dedicate a lot of time to learning the main lines.
+However, they don’t pay much deep attention to the sidelines and are left with some general knowledge.

 1.e4 c5 2.Nc3 Nc6 3.g3 g6 4.Bg2 Bg7 5.d3 d6 6.f4

 We propose here the move 6…f5!?

 The common recommendations are 6…e6 followed by Nge7, 6…e5 or 6…Nf6, but this move, played by Larsen for the first time (According to the Database), looks really good and it can work perfectly.

 Making the move f5 so early looks a bit weakening, that’s true.
 But there are also some positive points to think about:

 - Creates immediate tension in the center;

 - Possibilities of playing on both sides of the board.